Terre Blanche (Chateau) - 17 POINTS

-This course is an expensive experience.
-Having said that I first visited Terre Blanche a couple of years after it opened and the green fee has barely gone up since.
-It's around €100 in the winter rising to €180 in the summer for non-residents.
-Discounts apply if you are staying on the property.
+This course is expensive.
+Although, to be fair, since I first visited Terre Blanche a couple of years after it opened, the green fee has barely gone up.
+It's around €100 in the winter, rising to €180 in the summer for non-residents.
+Discounts apply if you're staying on the property.

-In the summer months taking a cart is obligatory, which really really rankles – especially as the course in eminently walkable.
-There is some good flexibility in the green fee structure though with winter rates, shoulder rates even ‘hot time of day rates’ in the summer and there are definitely places which offer higher green fees with less quality.
+In the summer months, taking a cart is compulsory, which really really rankles, especially as the course in eminently walkable.
+There is some good flexibility in the green fee structure though, with winter rates, shoulder rates, even ‘hot time of day rates’ in the summer and there are definitely places which ask higher green fees and provide lower quality.

-They do say you can only book 14 days out but I've never had problems booking firther out with a nice email to the address below.
+They say you can only book 14 days out, but I've never had problems booking further in advance with a nice email to the address below.

 I think it is unlikely you would want to stay in Terre Blanche if you were on a traditional golf trip - although if you do you can play the second course which is only open to residents.
 As a place to stay with a loved one it is great, but it is a little quiet and you are probably better basing yourself down in Nice or Cannes or somewhere on the Cote d’Azur before heading up for a round.